tony-zeidan/DreamTeam-Risk-SYSC3110/README.md

 You most likely will be able to run the JAR in the deployment folder we gave you through the command line though.

+Also note that in the directory "worlds\world_maps" we included folder containing the contents of the ".world" files so that it wouldn't be necessary to unzip to look at the contents.

 We hope that this is easy to understand and that it doesn't take much time to implement.

 ### How to Use: